nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Miguel (2047/6)

   * Sprigg - Get to Level 5 - DoppelGanger WightKnight
-  * Lynx - 1 (get to Level 3 if AntiBlack on Harle)
+  * Lynx - Get to Level 1 or Get to Level 3 if AntiBlack on Harle
-  * Harle - Get to Level 4 - Defend (If No Strong-Minded)
+  * Harle - Get to Level 4
-  * Everyone
-    * Defend until StrongMinded
+  * Everyone - Defend
-  * Miguel will do
+  * Miguel will do StrongMinded
-  * Lynx
+  * Lynx - Strengthen WightKnight
-    * Strengthen WightKnight / BlackOut Harle if needed
+  * Optional(if Harle Blackout) Anyone Defend and Lynx - BlackOut Harle
   * Harle - Get to Level 4 - Diminish
   * WightKnight - 3 / 3
   * Lynx - 1 / 2 / 2
-  * Harle - 1 - EagleEye WightKnight
   * WightKnight - 2 / 3
-  * Lynx - 1 / 1 / 2 - Glidehook
+  * Lynx - 1 / 1 / 2 - GlideHook
-  * WightKnight - 2 / 3
+  * WightKnight - 3 / 3
+  * **SPLIT AFTER THE WIN MENU**

+Drops:
   * Dreamer's Scarf (Common/Rare)
-  * **SPLIT AFTER THE WIN MENU**

 ## Roachester